NourShkeir212/passKeeper/README.md

 * **Session-Based Security:** The encryption key is derived from your master password only when you need it and is cleared from memory when the app is closed.
 * **Biometric App Lock:** Use your device's fingerprint or Face ID for quick and convenient access to the app.
 * **Auto-Lock Timer:** For added security, the app automatically locks the vault and requires re-authentication if it's left in the background for a set period of time.
+* **Permanent Data Deletion:** Securely delete your entire user profile and all associated data with master password confirmation.

 ### 🗂️ Organization & Management
 * **Custom Categories:** Create, edit, delete, and reorder your own custom categories.